Slavko Ćuruvija

-Slavko Ćuruvija (Славко Ћурувија, /sh/; 9 August 1949 – 11 April 1999) was a Yugoslav and Serbian journalist, newspaper publisher.
-His murder on 11 April 1999 in Belgrade, FR Yugoslavia provoked international outrage and wide condemnation.
-In January 2014 two people were arrested and two others named by the Serbian police as suspects in Ćuruvija's murder, including Radomir Marković, former head of the State Security Directorate (RDB) from 1998 to 2001.
+Slavko Ćuruvija (Славко Ћурувија, /sh/; 9 August 1949 – 11 April 1999) was a Yugoslav and Serbian journalist and newspaper publisher.
+His murder on 11 April 1999 in Belgrade provoked international outrage and wide condemnation.

 Early life and career

 Born to Rade Ćuruvija, an ethnic Serb officer of the Yugoslav People's Army (JNA) who spent World War II fighting in Lika on the Partisan side, Slavko was born and grew up in Zagreb.
 In addition to holding JNA rank, his father also worked for JNA's Counterintelligence Service (KOS) and Directorate for State Security (UDBA).
 The family moved to Belgrade in 1958.
 His parents divorced in 1965.

 After graduating from the Faculty of Political Sciences, University of Belgrade, Ćuruvija found employment as a business secretary and PR assistant at Mašinogradnja in Belgrade.
 He soon began contributing to Zagreb's Danas weekly magazine, as well as to the Social Research Center (Centar za društvena istraživanja).
 Between 1984 and 1986, he worked as analyst in the Federal Interior Secretariat and State Security Service.